-Josh Becker, creator of BecomingMinimalist.com has a great book, The More of Less and step-by-step course to help people remove clutter from their lives.
-The course comes with access to a supportive online community of fellow De-cluttering students who are simplifying their lives.
+Josh Becker, creator of BecomingMinimalist.com has a great book, The More of Less and a step-by-step course to help people remove clutter from their lives.
+The course comes with access to a supportive online community of fellow students who are de-cluttering their homes and simplifying their lives.

 As with other items of decor, keep it simple when decorating with plants.
 Depending on the size of your space, one or two plants may be all you need.

-How to decide where to place a plant…
+How to Decide Where to Place a Plant

-Prime space for many indoor plants is right in front of a window that gets good morning sun.
-Strong afternoon sun might be too much for some plants so you’ll need to keep an eye on them, and move them if needed.
-Adjusting the light by closing blinds in the afternoon during summer may be an option.
+Prime space for many indoor plants is about six inches from a window that gets good morning sun.
+Strong afternoon sun during summer might be too much for some plants so you’ll need to keep an eye on them, and move them if you notice that their leaves are becoming scorched.
+Lowering the light intensity by adding a sheer curtain or adjusting blinds in the afternoon during summer may be an option.

 There are many plants that can grow in the low light conditions typical of many homes and offices.
 If you don’t have space right in front of a window, work your way back from the windows, and look for other available spaces that still get some sunlight.
+In these areas, you will need to use plants that can tolerate low light conditions.
 The farther away you get from windows, the less natural light there will be for your plants.
-In these areas, you will need to use plants that can tolerate low light conditions.

 When deciding on where to locate plants, look for empty spaces that could use some color.
 Trees or other large plants soften the look and feel of a room, and can be used to fill corners and other large spaces that have good light.
 Several smaller plants can be placed around large ones to create an attractive grouping.